 Produced at The Wheeler Opera House, NU•TOPIA was done in collaboration with the University of Utah dance department lead by Melonie Buchanan Murray PhD.
 NU•TOPIA features Ashley Chin-Mark portraying Ono Lennon, Gregory Gonzales in the role of the everyman and his Higher-Self danced by Amy Anderson.
 Both are from the Colorado Ballet.
 Sisters from Carbondale, CO Elyssa and Jaqui Edgerly are the incredible aerialists.
 Dancers from the University of Utah played our skeletons and round out the dance ensemble.

 Loren created all scenic elements, the lighting and costume design.
 She also directed all video content.
-The show was seen by less than 750 people under an ASCAP license.
+The show was seen by 750 people, who enthuisatically went off like popcorn upon viewing, under an ASCAP license.

 Watch scenes from NU•TOPIA